By Jennifer Turvey, Improvement Practitioner and Coach

-An alternative is to be organized.
-That is, craft a question which fits the situation.
-To do that, organize questions by type and by situations where they’re useful.
+An alternative is to organize questions.
+That is, to think about them by type and by situations where they’re useful.
 You can still create something on paper, but it’s likely to be far less complex and detailed.
-Consider using a flowchart to guide your questions based upon the answer you get.
+Consider using a flowchart to guide your questions based upon the situation.

 The good news is that, like any other skill, asking skills come naturally with practice.

 Questions are useful in guiding conversations.

 Open questions are used to gather information and help the problem solver think deeply about an issue or problem.